TUM-Dev/NavigaTUM/README.md

 cd Navigatum
 ```

-> [!NOTE]
-> You can skip all the parts if you run `docker compose up --build` in the root of the repository
-> and then open [http://localhost:3000](http://localhost:3000) in your browser.
-> This will run the server, the data processing and the webclient in docker containers.
-> Initial setup will take a while, as it needs to download maps data for the entire planet (~90GB).

 ### Data Processing

 In case you do not want to work on the data processing, you can instead